 Programme: Digital inclusion

-This programme aims to promote digital inclusion by supporting members to provide training on a range of digital skills, from digital and web literacy to more advanced ICT skills.
-Ideally, youth and children develop these skills where they are incorporated into national education plans and where schools are connected to the Internet, equipped with ICTs and staffed by teachers trained to impart such skills.
-However, these skills can also be developed out of the formal school context, including through public, private and social entrepreneurship community and national skills development programmes, as well as through self-paced online and mobile learning opportunities.
+This programme aims to promote digital inclusion by supporting members to provide training on a range of digital skills, from digital and web literacy to more advanced telecommunication/ICT skills in the Information Society.

-Once equipped with telecommunication/ICT skills, people with specific needs can harness the power of telecommunications/ICTs for their empowerment, including employment, entrepreneurship and lifelong learning.
+Once equipped with telecommunication/ICT skills, people with specific needs can harness the power of telecommunication/ICTs for their empowerment, including employment, entrepreneurship and lifelong learning.
 This is especially timely in the face of global youth unemployment and the gender divide in telecommunication/ICT skills development.

-In addition to skills provision, persons with disabilities, including age related disabilities, require accessible telecommunications/ICTs in which barriers to their use have been removed.
+In addition to skills provision, persons with disabilities, including age related disabilities, require accessible telecommunication/ICTs in which barriers to their use have been removed.
 Legal, policy, regulatory and business practices can be implemented to ensure that accessible telecommunications/ICTs are widely available and affordable for persons with disabilities in ITU Member States.

-Digital inclusion of all people for social and economic development requires comprehensive national digital inclusion policies, strategies and guidelines, including for digital skills development, updated telecommunications/ICTs policy, regulatory and universal access/service frameworks, as well as national broadband plans that promote accessibility and the digital inclusion of people with specific needs.

 This programme will: